rafamel/shst/README.md

 <!-- ## Notes

+* `Errors`: it would be great if they shipped with an identifier, so the message could be native to JS given an error message.

+* Dead code from source cannot be tree shaked in JS.

+* Node parent.

 * `Interactive` doesn't seem to properly work with streams.
 The test case seems to be limited to directly invoking `stream.read()`, and analyzing the source, it seems there is no way for the stream for emit data that `Interactive` would react to.

-* License: The package uploaded to npm doesn't respect the project license.

-* `Errors`: it would be great if they shipped with an identifier, so the message could be native to JS given an error message.

-* Node parents: There should be a way to obtain the node parent on traversal (Walk) -->
+* Node parents: There should be a way to obtain the node parent on traversal (Walk)

+* instantiating a node from serialized

+* exec() returns an object
+-->